Chidiebere-Ogbuchi/TSP_CausalDiscovery/README.md

 ### Running the Notebook

-Preprocess the file usiing pre_proc.ipynb
+Preprocess the file using pre_proc.ipynb to obtain an output.csv

 Run a Causal Algorithm.
 Consider adjusting the parameters before executing the notebook in your jupyter environment.